Linuxfabrik/monitoring-plugins/systemd-units-failed/README.md

 # States

-* WARN if at least unit has a failed active state or failed sub state.
+* WARN if at least one unit has a failed active state or failed sub state.

 # Perfdata